diku-dk/futhark-website/blog/2017-12-27-reflections-on-a-phd-accidentally-spent-on-language-design.rst

 generated only slow, leaky, and sequential code, and the language itself was neither elegant, nor practically useful.
-Under these circumstances, I found it hard to stay motivated, and it was hard to convince both myself and other that our work would eventually pay off.
+Under these circumstances, I found it hard to stay motivated, and it was hard to convince myself as well as others that our work would eventually pay off.
 Looking back, I am surprised I did not quit, and I think it would have been a good idea to structure the work to have more short-term rewards.
 This could have taken the form of creating a simple and hacky compilation pipeline that could at least run *something* on the GPU.
 Alternatively, work on the compiler infrastructure (tough and unrewarding) could have been interspersed with work on the source language (easier and with immediate payoff).
 Of course, the latter was hampered by the fact that we still refused to admit that we were not just compiler researchers, but also language designers.

 But then the Compiler Worked
 ----------------------------